topikettunen/sundry/README.md

 ## Usage

-Attempt to implement Go's subtle module in providing utilities for contanst-time cryptographic implementations.
+Attempt to implement Go's subtle module in providing utilities for constant-time cryptographic implementations.

 ### Warning